 Collection Summary: An interview of Humphery Emery conducted 1973 April 25-1973 May 29, by Robert F. Brown, for the Archives of American Art.

-Biographical/Historical Note: Humphrey Emery is an arts administrator of Boston, Mass.
+Biographical/Historical Note: Humphrey Emery is an arts administrator of Boston, Massachusetts.

 These interviews are part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.

 - A transcript of this interview appears below.

 - The transcript of this interview is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Humphery Emery, 1973 April 25-1973 May 29, Archives of American Art, Smithsonian Institution